jepstein-eagle/adaptable/packages/adaptable/readme/Functions/column_category_function.md

 - **Hidden**: Everything is hidden from the User

-- **ReadOnly**: User can access Column Categories defined in Predefined Config but not edit or delete them, nor add others.
+- **ReadOnly**: User can access Column Categories defined in Predefined Config but not add, edit or delete them.

 ## FAQ